Ishu Ishiyama, 7 dan, Shihan

 Shawnigan Lake Aikikai

-John Petersen Sensei has been practicing for over 30 years under Gary Mols Sensei, Ishiyama Shihan, Macphail and Moline Senseis.
+John Petersen Sensei has been practicing for over 30 years under Gary Mols Sensei, Ishiyama Shihan, Macphail Sensei and Moline Sensei.
 He attended many of Kawahara Shihan’s seminars over the years as well as seminars from international instructors.

 Mike Chin, 5 dan, Shidoin